 A Dissertation requires 5 committee members, including your advisor and a University Representative from outside your program.
-A 6th member is permitted and can be a convenient way to include outside expertise after the internal requirements have been met: See the Graduate Division Committee Composition page about selecting members for your dissertation.
+In addition to committee requirements of Graduate Division, an absolute majority of the dissertation committee must be Regular Graduate Faculty in ICS.
+A 6th member is permitted and can be a convenient way to include outside expertise after the internal requirements have been met.
 The student should choose committee members in consultation with his/her advisor.

 Before commencing the final dissertation research, the student shall give a public defense of his or her PhD proposal.
 Students prepare a research proposal that includes a literature review in the chosen topic area (this usually is but is not required to be derived from the literature review from the portfolio) and a description of research topics to be investigated.
 This work should be done under the direction of an appropriate faculty advisor.
 After forming a committee, students take an oral examination covering their general preparation for the research involved, as specified in the General and Graduate Information Catalog.
 Once the student passes the proposal defense, Form II must be processed.